France-ioi/bebras-platform/README.md

 - Prepare gulp files for contestInterface and teacherInterface to compile all needed dependencies into one big uglified JS (see [this example](https://github.com/France-ioi/fioi-editor/blob/master/gulpfile.js)) and document it into the installation.
 - Tests!
-- Make task directory configurable (now it's certainly hardcoded as beaver_tasks).
+- Make task directory configurable (now it's certainly hardcoded as bebras-tasks).
 - Tracking/ has unmet external dependencies (should probably link to external CDNs).
-- Use something else than jqGrid, which is buggy as hell in all recent versions.